ozy-7/Shift-Reduce_Parser/README.md

 # Shift-Reduce_Parser

-This python code is for parse the given shift-reduce table(in the pdf file) with given rules:
+This python code is to parse the given shift-reduce table(in the pdf file) with given rules:

 1. E --> E + T
 2. E --> T